 But debts probably aren’t your main problem!

-I suspect when the debt adviser said bankruptcy “wasn’t recommended” this was for one or more of the following reasons:
+I suspect when the debt adviser said bankruptcy “wasn’t recommended” this was for one of the following reasons:

 - you may be surviving at the moment by borrowing – perhaps you still have credit remaining on a credit card, or some unused overdraft.
 This can’t continue for long!
 But you won’t be able to borrow when you are bankrupt so you need to get an alternative plan in place for extra income first;

-- you may need to move to find a job.
+- perhaps you may have to move to find a job.
 Although you can rent if you are bankrupt, it can be easier to find somewhere to rent first and then go bankrupt afterwards;

 - you may have higher priorities.
-If you are homeless it’s probably more important to use your money for a deposit on somewhere to rent than on paying the bankruptcy fees;
+If you are homeless it’s probably more important to use your money for a deposit to rent than on paying the bankruptcy fees;

 - getting some income seems more urgent than going bankrupt.
 There is usually some form of benefits you are entitled to.
 Or if you are expecting a job soon, why not wait and see what you will be paid?
 If it’s only going to be a month or two, it’s good to have all the information before you apply for bankruptcy as it’s not something you can change your mind about later.